By Rebecca Hurst

-Rebecca Gallo was diagnosed with Stage IV ovarian cancer at the age of 25.
-She has endured multiple surgeries and chemotherapy over the past 12 months and is still undergoing treatment.
+Rebecca Hurst was diagnosed with Stage IV ovarian cancer at the age of 25.
+She endured multiple surgeries and rounds of chemotherapy but unfortunately passed away in November 2020.

 Anniversaries are often linked to signs of celebrations.
 It might be a relationship milestone (hi to all you “happy one month-ers" out there), number of years in a workplace, a friendship that has stood the test of time or even how long we have been in COVID isolation.
 July 31st 2019 will always mark a different kind of occasion for me, and as the anniversary comes around I have grappled with how to mark the occasion.

 On July 31st 2019, I spent over 8 hours with my surgery team, having the biggest surgery I would ever have to try and save my life.
 It was called a "debulking surgery", where they would attempt to remove as much cancerous growth at possible.
 Rather than have a Zoom party (there isn’t really a ring to ‘ain’t no party like a debulking party’), I have chosen to mark the occasion by writing about it.
 I hope to raise awareness and shine the light on surgery as one of the lesser spoken about treatment routes for ovarian cancer, as well as the resulting challenges I now face every day.